imaphatduc/cubecubed/docs/reference/classes/CanvasGroup.md

 # Class: CanvasGroup

-The dad/mom object of every pack of objects in the visualization.
+The object to group canvas cubicons together.
 A group must belong to a scene.

-Group is classified in terms of its purpose.
-Below `CanvasGroup()` is a HTML canvas group to render canvas-related objects.

-Please see the Quick Start page in official documentation for clearer understanding about this `Group` term.

 ## Constructors